My religion:

 is commentary.

-The principles are brief, simple, easy to understand, and they are
+They are brief, simple, easy to understand, and they are

 not infinite in number.
 For me they work better than anything I have